tamunoWoks/python_notebook/for_loop&range().md

 for i in range(12, 16):
     print(i)
 ```
-- The first argument will be where the `for` loop’s variable starts, and the second argument will be up to, but not including, the number to stop at.
+The first argument will be where the `for` loop’s variable starts, and the second argument will be up to, but not including, the number to stop at.

-The `range()` function can also be called with three arguments.
+- The `range()` function can also be called with three arguments.
 The first two arguments will be the start and stop values, and the third will be the step argument.
 The step is the amount by which the variable is increased after each iteration:
 ```python
 for i in range(0, 10, 2):
     print(i)
 ```
+So, calling range(0, 10, 2) will count from zero to eight by intervals of two.